AlexKapumath/prueba1/README.md

  [FP96] Fukuda and Prodon, "Double description method revisited" (1996)  [MR1448924]

-In archive "SignedFundlDomain_V2.gp" we implement the signed domains given in [DDF14] (for totally real fields) [EF20] (for all the non-totally complex fields).
+In "SignedFundlDomain_V2.gp" we implement the signed domains given in [DDF14] (for totally real fields) [EF20] (for all the non-totally complex fields).
+So based in this implementation, we give in "fundomain_V9-1.gp" an algorithm to find a true fundamental domain.

-See examples in "examples.gp".
+We recommend seeing the examples given in "examples.gp".